KyleDuBray/AWS-API-Stack-Starter/README.md

 * `$ npm install` to install project dependencies
 * `$ cdk synth`  to emit the synthesized CloudFormation template
 * `$ sam local start-api -t ./cdk.out/APIStack.template.json` to run the API gateway locally

+The `cdk.json` file tells the CDK Toolkit how to execute your app.
+You can now use an HTTP client to make a GET request to http://localhost:3000/users to retrieve a list of users.

 NOTE: On Windows, depending on your shell, you may have to use the full path.
 Consider adding to your `.bashrc`:
  ```
 alias sam="/c/Program\ Files/Amazon/AWSSAMCLI/bin/sam.cmd"
 ```

-You can now use an HTTP client to make a GET request to http://localhost:3000/users to retrieve a list of users.

 ## Other Useful Commands